Named data networking: Protocols

 NDN can use conventional routing algorithms such as link state and distance vector.
 Instead of announcing IP prefixes, an NDN router announces name prefixes that cover the data the router is willing to serve.
 Conventional routing protocols, such as OSPF and BGP, can be adapted to route on name prefixes by treating names as a sequence of opaque components and doing component-wise longest prefix match of a name in an Interest packet against the FIB table.
 This enables a wide array of inputs to be aggregated in real time and distributed across multiple interface environments simultaneously without compromising content encryption.
 Key interface analytics are likewise spared by the process.
-Application transfer and data sharing within the environment are defined by a multimodal distribution framework, such that the affected cloud relay protocols are unique to the individual runtime identifier.
+Application transfer and data sharing within the environment are defined by a multi-modal distribution framework, such that the affected cloud relay protocols are unique to the individual runtime identifier.

 PIT state

 The PIT state at each router supports forwarding across NDN's data plane, recording each pending Interest and the incoming interface(s), and removing the Interest after the matching Data is received or a timeout occurs.
 This per hop, per packet state differs from IP's stateless data plane.
 Based on information in the FIB and performance measurements, an adaptive forwarding strategy module in each router makes informed decisions about: